kasir-barati/bugs/README.md

 - Checksum should be a Base64 encoded, 32-bit CRC32 checksum of the object ([AWS S3 docs](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/Package/-aws-sdk-client-s3/Interface/CompleteMultipartUploadCommandInput/)).
 Read [this Stackoverflow Q&A](https://stackoverflow.com/a/79440513/8784518) for more details.
 - It was an issue with Minio and if you generate the checksum correctly it should've worked!
+- Configure a lifecycle rule to cleanup the incomplete uploads as described [here](https://stackoverflow.com/a/53634176/8784518).

 # YouTube